dicksondurosakin/Deep-Learning-on-Lending-Club-Dataset/README.md

 4. Open the Lending Club Project.ipynb from the browser launch by Jupyter Notebook
 5. Run all cell
 6. Optional: If you don't have the libaries used install it using !pip install <name of the liberay you dont have>

+### Process
+First an Exploratory Data Analysis(EDA) was done on the dataset which revealed some interesting observation about the dataset among which are: there was an imbalanced class problem in this dataset, most of the people taking loans belong to the B grade, most loans classified as F & G are not being repaid.
+Next the missing data in the dataset was handled.
+For some features whose missing values were more than 5% they were filled using the mean of a column which correlates with that feature.
+Missing values in certain features who were not relevant and were not significant were dropped.
+New features were also engineered from certain features like the address feature.
+In the machine learning section, the data was divided into training and testing data, the data was normalised, an Artificial Neural Network was used on the training dataser it consisted of 1 input layer, 1 input layer, 1 output layer.
+The model was then used to predict the test data.
+The accuracy of the model was 89%, precision of non borrowers was (100%).